 The Only Investment Guide You’ll Ever Need – Andrew Tobias

 Andrew Tobias uses wit and humor to give you the basics of the investing world.
-While he admits to giving into the temptation of gambling (buying individual stocks), Tobias makes it clear that if you want the highest change of success you will stick with index investing.
+While he admits to giving in to the temptation of gambling (buying individual stocks), Tobias makes it clear that if you want the highest chance of success you will stick with index investing.

 Interesting Personal Finance Blogs: